 The Teachers of Critical Languages Program (TCLP) is a multi-layered cross-cultural program.
-American Councils recruits and places English as a Foreign Language (EFL) teachers from China, Egypt, and Morocco within American secondary schools where they teach their native language and culture.
-Through TCLP, each party involved is positively impacted: American students develop appreciation for and fluency with the critical languages of Mandarin Chinese and Arabic, exchange teachers improve their English which intensifies the depth of their home school’s EFL curriculum, American and exchange teachers develop partnerships and share both resources and teaching methods, and all students and teachers form deeper understanding of others’ cultures.
+American Councils recruits and places English as a Foreign Language (EFL) teachers from People's Republic of China (PRC), Egypt, Morocco, and Taiwan within American secondary schools where they teach their native language and culture.
+Through TCLP, each party involved is positively impacted: American students develop appreciation for and fluency with the critical languages of Mandarin and Arabic, exchange teachers improve their English which intensifies the depth of their home school’s EFL curriculum, American and exchange teachers develop partnerships and share both resources and teaching methods, and all students and teachers form deeper understanding of others’ cultures.
 American Councils designs and implements an extended ten-day Orientation program that prepares exchange teachers for classroom teaching and life in America, provides their monthly stipends and medical insurance, and, in addition to on-going program monitoring and support, visits them at their U.S. communities throughout the year.
 TCLP is sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs and implemented by American Councils for International Education.

 1) To introduce and expand the teaching of critical foreign languages in American primary and secondary schools, thereby improving the language skills of young Americans and motivating increased study of these languages.

 American students learn Mandarin and Arabic and are motivated to learn them.
 There is near universal agreement that these languages, including English, will be critically important to know in the years to come.

 2) To enable international teachers to learn first-hand about the culture and society of the United States, improve their English language proficiency, and to expand their knowledge of U.S. teaching methodologies.